zenitraM/hubot-tg/README.md

 Install [tg](https://github.com/vysheng/tg) by cloning the code and compiling it (use the latest commit from master).
-Make sure you have Lua installed, so tg is compiled with Lua support.
+Make sure you have python installed (version 2.7), so tg is compiled with python support.

 Next, you will need an unused phone number to create a Telegram account.
 You can get one by signing up with